maxvassal/jekyll-base/_posts/2017-07-04-First-lesson-on-The-Odin-Project.markdown

 [Dev Mozilla Network](https://developer.mozilla.org/en-US/docs/Learn/Common_questions) is pretty worth the look.

-**TL:DR** : This post will also suffer my multiple experimentation with the Markdown language.
+**TL:DR** : This post will also suffer my multiple experimentations with the Markdown markup language.
 Sorry if that hurts your eyes.

 1. * *Describe what the internet is*: